DataDog/integrations-core/disk/README.md

 ## Setup
 ### Installation

-The disk check is packaged with the Agent, so simply [install the Agent][1] anywhere you wish to use it.
+The disk check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your server.

 ### Configuration